nocomplexity/codeaudit/README.md

 > [!WARNING]
-> Codeaudit is still is currently in *beta status*.
+> Python Codeaudit is still is currently in *beta status*.
 There are still bugs in the software that need to be fixed.
 Consider [contributing](CONTRIBUTING.md) to make Codeaudit a cool modern Python SAST tool.
 Codeaudit is currently in a thorough testing period and changes and fixes are frequently applied.

 ## Features

-Codeaudit has the following features:
+Python Codeaudit has the following features:

 * Detecting and reporting potential vulnerabilities of from all Python files collected in a directory.
 This is a must **do** check when researching python packages on possible security issues.

 *  Detect and reports complexity and statistics relevant for security per Python file or from Python files found in a directory.

-* Codeaudit implements a light weight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) using Python’s Abstract Syntax Tree module.
+* Python Codeaudit implements a light weight [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) using Python’s Abstract Syntax Tree module.
 The codeaudit implemented check is by far good enough for determining security risks in Python files very quick!

 *  Detect and reports which module are used within a Python file.
 Also vulnerability information found from used external modules is shown.